 - a.
 A student who completes a pre-approved non-credit course section at NICC may be eligible to earn semester hour credit that can be applied toward a certificate, diploma or degree.
-In order for the credit to be awarded, the non-credit course must meet the competencies of the credit course, as determined and approved by the academic dean and the vice president of academic affairs, prior to the start of each course section offering.
+In order for the credit to be awarded, the non-credit course must meet the competencies of the credit course, as determined and approved by the academic dean and the vice president of learning and student success, prior to the start of each course section offering.
 The student must successfully complete the course, as defined in the pre-approval process, in order for credit to be transcripted. - The credit is recorded on the student's transcript without a grade, and will not be included in the calculation of the student's credit grade point average (GPA). - c.
 Credit received by non-credit course completion may be used to fulfill certificate, diploma and degree requirements.
-Credit received by non-credit course completion may also be used to satisfy the credit residency requirement for any certificate, diploma or degree. - d.
-Acceptance of non-credit coursework does not guarantee admission to the College or an academic program.
+Credit received by non-credit course completion may also be used to satisfy the credit residency requirement for any certificate, diploma or degree.

+- Acceptance of non-credit coursework does not guarantee admission to the College or an academic program.
 The student must submit an application and meet all requirements for admission in order to register for credit courses. - e.
 There is no fee to award credit for non-credit NICC coursework.
-For further information, refer to www.nicc.edu/transfer.